DylanMoss1/Cambridge-CS-Application-Guide/content/College/index.md

     - In second year onwards, almost all compsci lectures are held in the Computer Lab.
     - If you live close to the city centre, it is only a 10-15 minute cycle to the Computer Lab.
 - **How far / close are you to the shops:**
-    - Look on Google maps to see where the nearest shops are (most central colleges shop at the [Sainsburies on Sidney Street](https://maps.app.goo.gl/pB5U2AUKHq7ixYbg8)).
+    - Look on Google maps to see where the nearest shops are (most central colleges shop at the [Sainsbury's on Sidney Street](https://maps.app.goo.gl/pB5U2AUKHq7ixYbg8)).
 - **How touristy is your college?**
     - Some colleges (e.g. King’s, Trinity, St Johns) have grand, impressive architecture.
     - However, these colleges can get a bit busy during Easter / summer, when they open up the grounds to tourists.